Finding the perfect egg substitute for baking can be a challenge, especially for those who follow a vegan diet or have an egg allergy.

 Avocado Mashed is a healthy and delicious egg substitute for eggs in baking.
 Avocados are a great source of healthy fats, fiber, and vitamins, and they can help make your baked goods more moist and flavorful.

-To use avocado as an egg substitute, mash ripe avocado until it is smooth and add it to your recipes in place of eggs.
-You can also add a little water to thin out the avocado if necessary.
+To use avocado as an egg substitute, mash ripe avocado until it is smooth and add it to your recipes instead of eggs.
+You can add a little water to thin the avocado if necessary.

 🥚 Avocado as an egg substitute: ¼ cup mashed avocado = 1 egg